-Employees are entitled to Long Service Leave in accordance with the Long Service Leave Act, 1955.
+Employees are entitled to Long Service Leave in accordance with the "Long Service Leave Act, 1955, NSW" as amended.

-6.5 Do Employees Get Paid If They Go to a Funeral?
+6.5 Do Employees get Paid if they go to a Funeral?

 An employee shall be entitled to leave with pay up to and including the day of the funeral of an immediate family member.
 An immediate family member is identified in Clause 6.2.
 The payment of leave on each occasion shall not exceed the number of hours worked by the employee in two (2) ordinary day's work.